 NEWCOMERS AND LAY RETREAT ETIQUETTE

 Our twice yearly retreats are held at Crosby Hall in Little Crosby, Merseyside.
 It is a fifteenth century manor house within its own grounds and is a pure delight.
-We stay in the education centre of the estate and this is self contained with its own shared bedrooms with bunk beds, sleeping two to four people.
+We stay in the education centre of the estate and this is self contained with its own shared bedrooms with bunk beds (Get More Info from here about the store that supplied it), sleeping two to four people.
 Bedding is provided but please bring your own towel.
 Each room has a sink and limited wardrobe facilities.
 Toilets and showers are communal and situated in the main corridors.

 The barn, which serves as our zendo (sitting hall) has a superb atmosphere and greatly adds to the ‘magic’ of the retreat.
 There is ample parking and you are allowed to walk in the grounds during free time.

 To make your retreat beneficial and enjoyable, here are the basic, important things for you to know.